 At Newark Hill Academy we have implemented the Agreed Syllabus for Religious Education since 2018 which was launched by Cambridgeshire County Council, approved by the Standing Advisory Council for Religious Education (SACRE).
 This is the legal basis for Religious Education in Peterborough.
 We at NHA have devised our own Syllabus in terms of a long-term plan in accordance with our pupils’ diverse backgrounds within our local community.
 We have created a curriculum to promote diversity and respect towards different religious, cultural and social values from EYFS to Year 6 and to further our pupil’s understanding of living in harmony as part of a multi-cultural society.

 Religious Education is taught on a weekly basis with the skills coverage from the AT1 and AT2 Statements.
 Each year group map out their journey for the academic year by composing open ended ‘BIG QUESTIONS’ for pupils to try and answer at the beginning of the learning journey and towards the end to measure what they have learnt.
 Teachers carefully plan cross-curricular sessions to develop pupil’s knowledge and understanding of worldly religions such as Christianity followed by other religions.
-Here are NHA were deliver up to 60% of teaching Christianity and 40% of other worldly religions, such as Islam, Hinduism, Judaism, Sikhism and Buddhism.
+Here at NHA we deliver up to 60% of teaching Christianity and 40% of other worldly religions, such as Islam, Hinduism, Judaism, Sikhism and Buddhism.

-We make great links within our community as we are privileged enough to plan visits to St Mary’s Church and work alongside Reverend Michael to enable our pupils to have the first-hand experience of looking at the physical features of a church and ask questions to pique their curiosity.
+We make great links within our community as we are fortunate enough to plan visits to St Mary’s Church and work alongside Reverend Michael to enable our pupils to have the first-hand experience of looking at the physical features of a church and ask questions to pique their curiosity.
 They can engage in conversations which enables them to answer their arising questions about how Christians practice their faith.
 Alongside this, we, pupils and parents traditionally find visits from Reverend Michael to host our Harvest Assembly immensely pleasurable as we are enlightened by his vast knowledge and purpose of Harvest.

 We at NHA, also promote and celebrate other religious festivals within our community.
 We have a diverse range of pupils from different religious backgrounds and faiths.
 Therefore, it is important that we provide a range of opportunities for our pupils to experience celebrations such as Diwali, Christmas, Chinese New Year and Eid.
 Our pupils thrive from these experiences as they can make connections and links to their faiths and respect one another.